v-Arma/a3g-loadout/README.md

     2.2 Side AI classes ( BluforAi, OpforAi, IndependentAi and CivilianAi ) 2.3 Side player classes ( BluforPlayer, OpforPlayer, IndependentPlayer and CivilianPlayer )
 3. by class name, define in Loadouts/Type
+4. by rank, define in Loadouts/Rank
-4. by editor name, define in Loadouts/Name
+5. by editor name, define in Loadouts/Name
-5. by unit role, define in Loadouts/Role
+6. by unit role, define in Loadouts/Role

 Every priority class will override the class above it, in a nondestructive way.
 If you define a `primaryWeapon` inside `AllUnits`, then define a different one inside `Blufor`, all blufor players will get the one from `Blufor` and the `AllUnits` one will be overridden.
 But if you define `addItems[] = "AGM_Bandage"` inside `AllUnits` and a `primaryWeapon` inside `Blufor` _all_ blufor players will get a Bandage from `AllUnits` and a primary weapon from `primaryWeapon`.